ashmckenzie/infrastructure-coders-november-2012/slides/all.md

 * Use RSpec to test infrastructure
 * Common language to all developers
 * Lowers barrier to add and update checks
+* Potentially integrate with Jenkins
-* Plan on Open Sourcing once complete
+* Open Source once complete

 !SLIDE bullets smbullets